jsmolka/blog/content/posts/workin/index.md

 });
 ```

 I hope the disconnects don't happen during workouts.
-Maybe the low heart rate during programming caused the heart rate monitor to go into some sort of power saving mode, but that would be odd behavior to say the least.
+Maybe the low heart rate during programming caused the heart rate monitor to go into some sort of power-saving mode, but that would be odd behavior, to say the least.

 ## Train
 The last thing on the list was the train view.
 I had to make the numbers big enough to be readable with a racing heart and muscles full of lactate.
 It contains the six most important metrics, a live graphic of the workout and the upcoming intervals.
 I don't think I'll be able to read the interval intensities and durations while I'm training, but I had to fill the screen with something and it looked good.